Svea Life Guards: 1900s–2000s

-In the early 1940s the decades ago planned relocation of the regiment to Järvafältet became reality.
-On 5 October 1946 the Svea Life Guards officially left its barracks at Linnégatan in Östermalm, Stockholm and this took place at a ceremony in the park at the memorial stone.
-The then executive officer, colonel Gösta von Stedingk handed the memorial stone over to the City of Stockholm, represented by the municipal commissioner of the Stockholm Central Board of Administration (Stadskollegium), Yngve Larsson.
-It then left Stockholm which had been its location for more than 400 years.
-The regiment moved in 1947 to Sörentorp in Solna.
-The design of the area was carried out by the Royal Fortifications Administration.
-The area was given a relatively free pooled plan, and Bertil Karlén was the architect of the buildings.
-In 1970 Svea Life Guards moved again, this time to an area at Granhammar Castle in Kungsängen.
+In the early 1940s the planned relocation of the regiment to Järvafältet became reality after the decision was ratified several decades previous.
+On 5 October 1946 the Svea Life Guards officially left their barracks at Linnégatan in Östermalm, Stockholm and this took place at a ceremony in a nearby park close to a memorial stone.
+The executive officer at the time, colonel Gösta von Stedingk, handed the memorial stone over to the City of Stockholm, represented by the municipal commissioner of the Stockholm Central Board of Administration (Stadskollegium), Yngve Larsson.
+The regiment then left Stockholm which had been its home for more than 400 years.
+The regiment moved again in 1947 to Sörentorp in Solna.
+The design of the place they were to occupy was carried out by the Royal Fortifications Administration, the area was given a relatively free pooled plan, and Bertil Karlén was the architect of the buildings.
+In 1970 Svea Life Guards moved once more, this time to a zone at Granhammar Castle in Kungsängen.

-From 1975 to 1984, the regiment's duties were maintain a number of military units in the war organization and conduct war planning for these.
-The regiment was also responsible for Kungsängen's barracks area with associated exercise and firing range as well as some support to other units in the garrison.
-Included in the maintenance of war units were basic recruitment of officers but internal officer training and education of the conscripts.
-Officer training was also carried out to maintain the war units.
-The regimental staff and training units also participated extensively in state ceremonial activities on behalf of the Commandant General in Stockholm and the Commandant of Stockholm.
-The regiment consisted mainly of a staff, a training unit, including a training battalion and department for management of exercises and firing range, and a support unit with subdivisions.
-The Swedish Armed Forces ABC-Defence School was located in Kungsängen and was included as a section in the unit.
+From 1975 to 1984, the regiment's duties were to maintain a number of military units in the war organization and conduct war planning for these.
+The regiment was also responsible for Kungsängen's barracks area with associated exercise and firing range as well as to lend some support to other units in the garrison.
+Included in the maintenance of war units was the recruitment of officers, but also internal officer training and education of conscripts.
+Officer training was also carried out for other regiments to maintain the war units.
+The regimental staff and training units participated extensively in state ceremonial activities on behalf of the Commandant General in Stockholm and the Commandant of Stockholm.
+The regiment consisted mainly of a staff unit, a training unit (including a training battalion and department for management of exercises), a firing range and a support unit with subdivisions.
+The Swedish Armed Forces ABC-Defence School was located in Kungsängen and was included as a section of the unit.